hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-root.md

 {% include alert.html content="If your subnet is 192.168.1.0/24 make sure you have no ip conflicts." alert="Note"  icon="svg-warning" color="yellow" %}

+{% include alert.html content="Be sure to disable SFP TX fault detection otherwise the RX loss will prevent you from connecting to the mini SFP ONT at this point.
+Don't simply attach the fiber optic to work it around or you OLT may ban you." alert="Note"  icon="svg-warning" color="yellow" %}

 {:style="counter-reset:none"}
 1. Run the terminal and login to the stick with ssh